Divorce College Expenses And Post-Majority Support In Connecticut And New York

 In Connecticut, the child support guidelines provide for a parent to support a child until he or she is 18 years or graduates high school, but not beyond 19 years of age, whichever last occurs.
 Pursuant to New York law, a noncustodial parent will provide support until a child attains 21 years of age, which may be extended by agreement, particularly when the child is in college.
 However, both Connecticut and New York have provisions that direct the payment of support toward a child’s college expenses, based on individual assessments of the parents and child’s situation.

-Ms. Opinsky is dedicated to getting the best outcome for her clients and their families, and encourages you to call her today to learn more about how she can make a difference for you.
+Ms. Opinsky is dedicated to getting the best outcome for her clients and their families, and encourages you to call her today to learn more about divorce college expenses and how she can make a difference for you.

-Important Factors To Consider Regarding Post-Majority Support And College Expenses
+Important Factors To Consider Regarding Post-Majority Support and Divorce College Expenses

 - Whether the parents are in agreement on the educational support plan and whether they would have provided for college expenses if their marriage remained intact